gavineadie/SatelliteUtilities/README.md

 ```
 and propagated with `SatelliteKit` functions.

-#### ElementsGroup
+#### ElementsStore

 Well behaved applications will not want to reach out to Celestrak every time satellite information
 is needed.
 First, the Celestrak data is refreshed only a few times a day so it's very unlikely to change over
 minutes or even a few hours and, secondly, Celestrak is a widely used resource and it's only polite
 to not hit it more than necessary.

-To this end, `SatelliteUtilities` provides a way to keep a local store of download files.
+To this end, `SatelliteUtilities` provides a way to keep a local store of downloaded files.
 ```swift
     let store = ElementsStore()
     store.insertElements(elementsGroup,